z900collector/S16-TTL-CPU/README.md

 * EPROMs have delay times of upwards of 100-150ns or worse thus limiting clock timing.
 * Single Bus designs cause a bottleneck, particularly with ALU operations.
 * ALU operations often rely on [74181](https://www.righto.com/2017/03/inside-vintage-74181-alu-chip-how-it.html) or the [74283](https://www.ti.com/lit/gpn/SN54S283) 4-bit binary adder with support chips.
-* Most have a single Instruction fetch/decode and execute phase.
+* Most have a single Instruction fetch/decode and execute phase with no overlap.
 * Single control unit with complex control line distribution.
+In most cases the need for more control signals means adding more EPROMS to breakout the individual signals.
 * Registers as basic latches without any additional logic capability.
+*

 There are some slightly more advanced designs, that have one or more of these features: